 Meanwhile, negative keywords could be working their magic in your Amazon ads.
 When you use them, you attract only the desired audience.

 Are you trying to route all of your company’s ad campaigns through a single Amazon channel?
 Watch out – there might be an internal campaign competing for the same ad space.
 It’s important to isolate your ad campaigns for optimal results.

 The purpose of negative keywords on Amazon is to prevent your ad campaigns from appearing in search results for similar (yet irrelevant for you) product searches.
 This way, your ad campaigns will be limited to a specific niche or targeted audience, which gives you a chance for boosted ranking.

 Amazon product ranking is a complex and ever-changing algorithm.
 For your product to succeed on Amazon, you want to think about what words people might use to search for your product.
 The tricky thing about keywords is understanding how specificity affects product ranking on Amazon.
 For example, your Amazon ranking will be higher if the CTR for your products increases.

 Reduced Ad Spend

 Amazon has a few ways to trim your ad spending, but there’s one trick with negative keywords that’s stood out as a safer way to reduce your spending than banning them outright.
 What’s more, advertisers can use negative keywords to create ad sets that meet their demand-creating objectives.

-The key factor in deterring irrelevant clicks is targeting a specific audience, which ensures that you only spend the budget you have on relevant clicks.
-The beauty of ads that are shown to only a specific audience is that you do not have to worry about the many wasted clicks on irrelevant ads.
+The key factor in deterring irrelevant clicks is targeting a specific audience, which ensures you only spend your budget on relevant clicks.
+The beauty of ads that are shown to only a particular audience is that you do not have to worry about the many wasted clicks on irrelevant ads.